CHANGE Adventure Camp - Building Life Skills for Children and Families

 The Healthy Steps for CHANGE Event is a fundraiser to support the CHANGE Adventure Camps.

-We want the community to join the Challenge of walking 1 million stairs on that day.
+We want the community to join the Challenge of walking 1 million stairs on October 5th, 2019.

 As our population ages, countless studies show that growing numbers of Canadians lead increasingly unhealthy lives.
 Whether our busy lifestyles require more time sitting in cars and in front of screens, or a lack of knowledge about how to purchase and prepare healthy foods, the situation is dire.